Customization APIs

 Custom Dimension JSON

-Calls to the Custom Dimension API each return an HTTP response body containing a customDimension object in JSON (or, in the case of the Custom Dimension List call, an array of such objects).
-The object is made up of the fields (name:value pairs) shown in the following example:
+Calls to the Custom Dimension API return an HTTP response body with a JSON customDimension object, or an array of such objects for the Custom Dimension List call.
+The object includes fields as shown in the following example:

 {